MicrosoftDocs/win32/desktop-src/MsCS/defining-structures-and-constants.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '20b150b4-293f-408b-888e-bac2b2fa4fb8'
+ms.assetid: 20b150b4-293f-408b-888e-bac2b2fa4fb8
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
-keywords: ["structures Failover Cluster ,defining", "constants Failover Cluster", "constants Failover Cluster ,defining"]
+keywords:
+- structures Failover Cluster ,defining
+- constants Failover Cluster
+- constants Failover Cluster ,defining ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Defining Structures and Constants

 Some entry point functions require your [resource DLL](resource-dlls.md) to describe and manage data in very specific ways.
 The following list describes the structures and constants that your DLL can or should define.

 1. Required.
 Define a function table for each resource type supported by your resource DLL.
-See [**CLRES\_V1\_FUNCTIONS**](clres-v1-functions.md).
+See [**CLRES\_V1\_FUNCTIONS**](/windows/previous-versions/ResApi/ns-resapi-clres_v1_functions?branch=master).
 2. Required.
-Define global storage for the address of the [**LogEvent**](logevent.md) callback function.
+Define global storage for the address of the [**LogEvent**](/windows/previous-versions/ResApi/nc-resapi-plog_event_routine?branch=master) callback function.
 You need only one **LogEvent** callback per resource DLL.
 3. Required.
-Define global storage for the address of the [**SetResourceStatus**](setresourcestatus.md) callback function.
+Define global storage for the address of the [**SetResourceStatus**](/windows/previous-versions/ResApi/nc-resapi-pset_resource_status_routine?branch=master) callback function.
 You only need one **SetResourceStatus** callback per resource DLL.
 4. Required.
 Define a structure, class, or other object to manage instance data.
 The recommended way to do this is to define a [resource structure](resource-structures.md).
 For more information see [Implementing Instance Management](implementing-instance-management.md).
 5. Required: Define the following objects if your resource type defines any private properties.